United States Air Force in South Korea: United Nations Offensive 1950

 For the United Nations forces, victory was in the air by early October 1950.
 The Inchon landing and the breakout from the Pusan Perimeter had destroyed the North Korean units operating south of the 38th Parallel.
 With the return of Seoul to the South Korean government, the Republic of Korea regained the status it had enjoyed before the 25 June invasion.
 To stop at this juncture would have been consistent with America's policy of containment.

 With the North Korean forces largely removed from the South, the United Nations decided to enforce its prewar intention of reuniting all of Korea under one government, and UN forces advanced across the 38th parallel and into North Korea in early October 1950.
 However, the decision to cross the 38th Parallel appears, in retrospect, to have been the turning point in the Korean War.

-On 1 October Chinese Premier Chou En-lai warned that China would not tolerate or stand aside if UN forces invaded North Korea.
+On 1 October Chinese Premier Zhou Enlai warned that China would not tolerate or stand aside if UN forces invaded North Korea.
 This was a clear threat that China would intervene if that should happen.
 On the second the Soviet delegate to the United Nations proposed that a ceasefire in Korea be called and that all foreign troops be withdrawn.
 On 2 October, India warned the United Nations that China told them it would enter the war if U.N. forces cross the 38th Parallel.
 However, despite these warnings from China, The U.S. Army X Corps made amphibious landings at Wonsan and Iwon, which had already been captured by South Korean forces advancing by land.

 Many in the West, including General MacArthur, thought that taking the war into Northern China would be necessary since North Korean troops were being supplied by bases in Manchuria.
 MacArthur believed that Chinese supply depots near Mukden (now Shenyang) in southern Manchuria and railroad lines leading across the Yalu River into North Korea should be bombed by USAF B-29s.
 However, President Truman and his senior advisers disagreed, ordering MacArthur to be very cautious when his ground forces approached the Manchurian border along the Yalu.

 The UN offensive greatly concerned the Chinese, who worried that the UN forces would not stop at the Yalu River, the border between North Korea and the People's Republic of China, and might extend their rollback policy into China.
 By the end of October, UN forces were up near the Chinese frontier and some forward units were actually on the southern banks of the Yalu River.
 On 1 November 1950, a group of F-51s and B-26s were attacking Sinuiju airfield (just across the Yalu from China) when they encountered six swept-wing jets coming across the Yalu at them, firing as they approached.
 The Mustangs were able to escape the attack and return to base to report that the Soviet MiG-15 had appeared in Korea.